Deep Learning Super Sampling: DLSS 2

-DLSS 3.0
+DLSS 3

-Augments DLSS 2.0 by making use of motion interpolation.
+Augments DLSS 2 with improved image quality and the introduction of a new motion interpolation feature, called Frame Generation.
 The DLSS Frame Generation algorithm takes two rendered frames from the rendering pipeline and generates a new frame that smoothly transitions between them.
-So for every frame rendered, one additional frame is generated.
-DLSS 3.0 makes use of a new generation Optical Flow Accelerator (OFA) included in Ada Lovelace generation RTX GPUs.
-The new OFA is faster and more accurate than the OFA already available in previous Turing and Ampere RTX GPUs.
-This results in DLSS 3.0 being exclusive for the RTX 40 Series.
-At release, DLSS 3.0 does not work for VR displays.
+For every frame rendered, one additional frame is generated.
+DLSS 3.0 makes use of a new generation of Optical Flow Accelerator (OFA) included in the Ada Lovelace GPU architecture (GeForce RTX 40 series) that is exclusive to them.
+The new OFA is said to be faster and more accurate than the one already available in previous Turing and Ampere RTX GPUs.

 DLSS 3.5

 DLSS 3.5 adds Ray Reconstruction, replacing multiple denoising algorithms with a single AI model trained on five times more data than DLSS 3.
 Ray Reconstruction is available on all RTX GPUs and first targeted games with path tracing (aka "full ray tracing"), including Cyberpunk 2077s Phantom Liberty DLC, Portal with RTX, and Alan Wake 2.